-(c) If, upon receipt of the Order Form from TeraGo, the Customer finds the Order Form acceptable, the Customer shall execute the Order Form and this Agreement and return the same to TeraGo.
+(c) If, upon receipt of the Order Form from TeraGo, the Customer finds the Order Form acceptable, the Customer shall execute the Order Form, subject to the terms and conditions of this Agreement and return the Order Form to TeraGo.

-(d) The Order Form and this Agreement shall become a binding agreement upon TeraGo and the Customer upon execution thereof.
+(d) The Order Form, this Agreement and any applicable quotes shall become a binding agreement upon execution of the Order Form by the parties.